Aloha Lani

 No analysis available

-I searched all public remarks for explicit phrases indicating fireworks views from the building or units (e.g., 'fireworks view from unit', 'watch fireworks from lanai', 'see fireworks from the unit').
-Multiple listings describe mountain, canal, ocean, sunrise/sunset and rainbow views, but there are no references to fireworks views.
-Absence of any mention leads to a likely negative, so set false with medium confidence.
+I searched all provided public remarks for explicit language indicating fireworks can be viewed from the building or units (e.g., 'fireworks view', 'watch fireworks from lanai', 'see fireworks from unit').
+Listings repeatedly describe mountain, ocean, canal, golf course, city, sunrise, rainbows, and lanai views, but contain no statements that fireworks are visible from the building or units.
+Given the absence of any explicit mention, the feature is set to false with moderate (0.4) confidence.

 No analysis available